 Your application must include:

 - Cover letter and Selection Criteria: Please address the selection criteria in your cover letter; stating why you are applying for the position and providing your contact details.
 Please address the essential criteria listed on the Position Statement and outline your suitability for the role.
-(Maximum 3 pages).
+(Maximum 2 pages).

 - Current Resume or Curriculum Vitae outlining your personal details, qualifications, relevant work history and education.
 Relevant work history should commence with the most recent position you have held as well as the dates/period of employment.
-In the description of your work history give a brief summary of the duties and responsibilities for each of the positions.
+In the description of your work history give a summary of the duties and responsibilities for each of the positions.

 - Work-related referees: Please add the names and contact details of three confidential referees.
 It is preferable that one referee should be your present Line Manager.
 You may include one personal referee as well.